What Do Landlords Need to Know About EPC Regulation Changes in 2025?

 Where is the Market Heading?

-These are just a couple of the developments that symbolise what the buy to let property market will begin to look like over the coming years.
+These are just a couple of the developments that symbolise what the buy-to-let property market will begin to look like over the coming years.

 For landlords of privately rented properties, having a valid EPC is a legal requirement if they want to continue making a rental income, so now is the time to consider the latest regulations and take the appropriate steps to secure the future of your rental property.